-Probate dispute involving widow
+Probate dispute involving a widow who contested her husband’s Will.

 Probate dispute solicitor, Chris Holten, looks at the case of a widow who has been refused permission to challenge her husband’s Will by bringing an Inheritance Act claim.